 Meals: Breakfast, Lunch and Dinner

 Potential wildlife sightings today: The Mary River is home to just about every tropical bird in Australia and, as much of the catchment is relatively undisturbed, we often see large numbers of individual species.
 Some specials are: finches of many types including the increasingly rare Gouldian Finch, numerous raptors including the Black-breasted Buzzard and some very special owls ie. Rufous and Barking Owls, White-bellied Sea-Eagle, Brahminy Kite, Falcons (Hobby, Brown, Black and Kestrel).
-Birds of the waterways include: Little and Azure Kingfisher, Black Bittern, all the egrets, Glossy Ibis, Jabiru Stork, Brolga and much much more.
-The Mary is one of the prime places on earth to see crocodiles of two species plus we may see turtles, fish and other water species
+Birds of the waterways include: Little and Azure Kingfisher, Black Bittern, all the Australian egrets, Glossy Ibis, Jabiru Stork, Brolga and much much more.
+The Mary is one of the prime places on earth to see crocodiles of two species plus we may see turtles, fish and other fresh and saltwater species

 Day 6 - The wonders of Bird Billabong - Point Stuart to Darwin

-Today after an early breakfast breakfast we head out into the bush before sunrise for our last special wildlife walk at Bird Billabong in the Mary River National Park.
+Today after an early breakfast we head out into the bush before sunrise for our last special wildlife walk at Bird Billabong in the Mary River National Park.
 This large wetland - unlike any others we have visited - is nestled beside Mt Bundy Range, an ancient granite outcrop in the middle of the Mary River catchment.
 Thousands of birds move to this billabong as the surrounding country dries after the monsoon season.
-Every conceivable species of bird move across the water is huge multi-species skenes fishing and squabbling.
+Every conceivable species of bird move across the water in huge multi-species skeins fishing and squabbling.
 The surrounding savannah is home to hundreds of wallabies that appear at every turn of the walking track.
 Raptors regularly visit in search of prey, creating havoc as they fly over the wetland.
 This is one of the wildlife highlights of the Top End.
 After a relaxing morning walk we’ll depart to Darwin having lunch on en-route.
 You will be dropped at your accommodation in Darwin OR we can arrange transfers to Darwin Airport if you are flying out today.